-- ...offer adapted working conditions to enable people affected by mental ill-health to enter, participate, remain in and return to the labour market, as good work is empowering and beneficial for mental health and well-being.
+- ...offer adapted working conditions to enable people affected by mental ill health to enter, participate and remain in the labour market, as good work is empowering and beneficial for mental health and well-being.
 Work can support recovery. - ...address the lack of understanding as well as the lack of knowledge about how to support people in the workplace.
 Some examples of support measures: flexible working hours or patterns, changes in the physical environment, support with work load and support with/from colleagues. - ...share examples of good practice of what works.